 As a provider for SHL members, there may be occasions in which you or your staff might be the recipient of complaint information.
 This could include dissatisfaction with benefit or claims payment issues, services or care issues, or other topics related to your patient's insurance plan.
 As it is our intent to provide benefits, services and care that meet the expectations of our members, we appreciate the opportunity to review any concerns expressed.

-If a SHL member does express a complaint to you or your staff please ask them to complete the SHL Complaint Form, located in section 19 so that we have adequate information to investigate of the concern.
-If the member does not wish to fill out a form, they can also contact Member Services to file a complaint.
+If a SHL member does express a complaint to you or your staff please ask them to contact Member Services.